 One of the first questions I ask producers when I talk to them about making cash sales or putting on hedges is, What is your cost of production?
-Many have at least a general idea of what they’re cost of production is, but there are still some that fumble around on the other end of the phone trying to fabricate a number because they don’t know it.
+Many have at least a general idea of what their cost of production is, but there are still some that fumble around on the other end of the phone trying to fabricate a number because they don’t know it.
 Now look, I get it, maybe you have it calculated and written down somewhere for when you have to make marketing decisions, but you don’t have it memorized off the top of your head.
 That’s understandable.
-However, not knowing your cost of production, or making decisions without factoring in your cost of production, is not understandable.
+However, not knowing your cost of production, or making decisions without factoring it in, is not understandable.
 Without knowing that number, how would you determine when to sell for a profit or hedge to protect your break-even?

 Cost of Production Definition – Grain Marketing Basics

 We’ll start with the very basics so that we’re all on the same page.
 The cost of production formula is the total of your fixed costs plus your variable costs (fixed cost + variable cost = cost of production).
 Now you may be asking, what are fixed costs and what are variable costs?
 Well, fixed costs are costs that you will incur regardless of how much you produce (property tax, mortgage payment, salary, rent, etc.).
 On the flip side, variable costs are costs that will depend on how much you produce (seed, feed, fertilizer, etc.).
 To boil it down, cost of production is the total cost you will incur to produce the crop throughout the year.